Varicose Vein Removal Surgery Near Me

 Vein Ligation or Stripping is a varicose vein removal surgery in which the diseased saphenous vein is tied together to prevent blood pooling and then successfully removed.

-Venous Bypass is a varicose vein removal surgery in which the vascular surgeon creates a new pathway for blood flow in order to circumvent a blockage in the vein.
+Venous Bypass is a varicose vein removal surgery in which the vein doctor creates a new pathway for blood flow in order to circumvent a blockage in the vein.
 The blockage is usually in the form of clotted blood in the case of deep vein thrombosis.

 Phlebectomy is a varicose vein removal surgery in which small incisions are made on the surface of the skin and all of the surface varicose veins are removed using hooks inserted into the incisions.